 It’s a gorgeous and not freezing day here.
 To steal a line from religious folk I’ve seen on the T.V. – Can I get an Amen?!
 I feel 100% grateful to have not lost power during that wretched stretch of sub-zero temperatures.
 What a nightmare to hear of friends shivering at 40 degrees indoors.
 Hoping they are feeling some much needed warmth!

 And speaking of cold places, last weekend I made my first ever batch of runzas.
-They are a solidly Eastern European delight of ground beef, cabbage (which turned so blue!), onion, and cheese (sharp cheddar in our case).
+They are a solidly Russian / Eastern European delight of ground beef, cabbage (which turned so blue!), onion, and cheese (sharp cheddar in our case).
 I also added caraway seeds, because when in Rome, right?
-They’re like the best doughy hot pocket you can imagine, and can be done a million ways, just roll out the dough and fill them with whatever you fancy.
+They’re like the best hot pocket you can imagine, and can be done a million ways, just roll out the dough and fill them with whatever you fancy.
 Or, for the lazy or otherwise overwhelmed, head over to the Runza restaurant site, and they’ll ship some to you!

 In a further nod to the Taposik side of my family, when I was little, my Grandma Tess had this Bissel sweeper.
-I had many a memory of its delightful back and forth whir.
+I have many a memory of its delightful back and forth whir.
 I hadn’t thought about it in some time when I saw the Fuller model Greg is using pictured in the Vermont Country Store catalog.
-My mind got to clicking as I pictured Juniper’s wild riot of dog hair all over the hard woods.
+My mind got to clicking as I thought on Juniper’s wild riot of dog hair all over the hard woods.
 Would it work?
 It was surely worth a try.
 So I bought it.
 Wowie!!
 It’s pretty dreamy and way better than dragging out the noisy vacuum.
 So thanks Grandma, for the memories and the help!
 I love you.